 Robert J. Walker was born on July 19, 1801, in Northumberland, Pennsylvania.
-His father was a district court judge, so perhaps he inspired young Walker to take interest in the law.
-Walker graduated at the top of his class at the University of Pennsylvania in 1819 and was admitted to the bar two years later, practicing law first in his native state and after 1826 in Mississippi.
+His father was a district court judge, so perhaps he inspired young Walker’s interest in the law.
+Walker graduated at the top of his class at the University of Pennsylvania in 1819.
+He was admitted to the bar two years later.
+Walker practiced law first in his native state and after 1826 in Mississippi.

-Walker served as a Democratic senator from Mississippi between 1835 and 1845, spending part of that time as Chairman of the Committee on Public Lands.
-Westward expansion was his favorite topic, and he became famous as one of the earliest advocates of a homestead act and as a senator who worked tirelessly to make Texas an American state.
+Walker served as a Democratic senator from Mississippi between 1835 and 1845.
+He spent part of that time as Chairman of the Committee on Public Lands.
+Westward expansion was his favorite topic.
+Walker became famous as one of the earliest advocates of a homestead act.
+He also worked tirelessly to make Texas an American state.
 He also made a name for himself as a pro-Union Democrat of the antislavery stripe, preferring gradual emancipation of slaves.

 Unfortunately, Walker’s time as Secretary of the Treasury under President James Knox Polk was considerably less illustrious.
-While he assisted in drafting legislation that lowered tariffs and established the Department of the Interior, Walker was frequently implicated in speculation and financial scandal.
-While serving as Secretary of the Treasury, he became a shareholder in a railroad company and tried to use his influence to secure a southern route for the proposed transcontinental railroad—a route that promised to bring him a handsome profit when he sold his stock.
-Also, money had a way of disappearing from the Treasury unaccounted for on Walker’s watch, a phenomenon that Walker never seemed to care to explain very clearly.
+While serving as Secretary of the Treasury, he became a shareholder in a railroad company.
+He then tried to use his influence to secure a route that would bring him a handsome profit when he sold his stock.
+Also, money had a way of disappearing from the Treasury unaccounted for on Walker’s watch.

-After leaving the Treasury, Walker resumed his legal practice.
-He refused an ambassadorship to China in 1853, but could not quite avoid public life altogether.
-After the controversial Kansas–Nebraska Act was passed, he became a proponent of the popular sovereignty doctrine—the concept that the people of a state should decide what institutions would be legal or illegal in that state.
+After the controversial Kansas–Nebraska Act passed, Walker became a proponent of the popular sovereignty doctrine—the concept that the people of a state should decide what institutions would be legal or illegal in that state.
 This and his past record as a moderate Democrat probably inspired President James Buchanan to select Walker as the next governor of Kansas Territory in 1857.
-Walker refused several times, but the president insisted.
-Walker finally consented to accept the post.

 Time in Office

-When Walker arrived in Kansas in the spring of 1857, it was with the typical talk of impartiality and justice.
-But when he took office in Lecompton on May 27, his inaugural address created an uproar on both sides of the debate.
-Besides the usual promises to uphold the territorial government and its laws, Walker promised that the upcoming election to choose delegates for a constitutional convention would be held fairly this time.
-He urged Free Staters to make their voice heard by casting ballots.
-Perhaps what he said next was meant to placate them, but if so, it failed miserably.
-Walker went on to observe that popular sovereignty was the real issue at hand, not slavery.
+When Walker took office in Lecompton on May 27, his inaugural address created an uproar.
+Walker promised that the upcoming election to choose delegates for a constitutional convention would be fair this time.
+He went on to observe that popular sovereignty was the real issue at hand, not slavery.
 Kansas, he claimed, would never become a slave state, no matter what the people voted.
-That little matter had already been decided by the inexorable authority of isothermal lines (lines on a map displaying differences in temperature across the United States).
+The inexorable authority of climate had already decided that little issue.

-This did little to reassure Free Staters—abolition was too important of an issue to them to be treated so lightly.
-Furthermore, they saw no point in voting when all other territorial elections had been beset with widespread fraud and when the voter registration process under Frederick P. Stanton had already gone awry.
-Walker spoke to the Topeka legislature on June 9, attempting to make peace with its members and urge them to vote.
-However, he continued to insist that the existing territorial legislature was recognized by the federal government and therefore legitimate, election fraud or no. Walker’s attempts at reconciliation failed again, and the Free State Party boycotted the election for delegates.
+This did little to reassure Free Staters—abolition was too important to be treated so lightly.
+Furthermore, they saw no point in voting when the voter registration process under Frederick P. Stanton had already gone awry.
+All of Walker’s attempts at reconciliation failed, and the Free State Party boycotted the election for delegates.

-In July, the town of Lawrence rejected its municipal charter, which had been issued by the “Bogus Legislature.”
-The townspeople applied to the Topeka legislature for a new charter, but when their request was denied they proceeded to craft their own charter independently.
-Governor Walker vigorously protested this defiance of territorial authority in an official proclamation and hurried to the scene with the United States infantry at his back.
+In July, the town of Lawrence rejected its municipal charter, issued under the “Bogus Legislature.”
+The townspeople applied to the Topeka legislature for a new charter.
+When their request was denied, they proceeded to craft their own charter independently.
+Governor Walker vigorously protested this defiance of territorial authority in an official proclamation.
+He then hurried to the scene with the United States infantry at his back.
 Newspapers North and South openly ridiculed his pomposity and self-importance.
 Walker’s reputation did not improve when he abruptly withdrew from Lawrence without accomplishing his purpose on the pretext of an Indian scare.

 - Oversaw the formation of the Lecompton constitutional convention.